-You have one week to retake a test and/or makeup any work.
+You have two weeks to retake a test and/or makeup any work.

-One week doesn't mean 7 school days.
-It means one week from the day you took/missed the tests.
+One week doesn't mean 14 school days.
+It means two weeks from the day you took/missed the tests.
 This image is courtesy of bsoylc.com.